| Title: | Credential Chain for Seamless 'OAuth 2.0' Authentication to 'Azure Services' |

 A logical value indicating whether to print verbose messages

 during credential discovery.
-Defaults to |
+Defaults to the |

 A credential object that inherits from the Credential class and